 - Using trackable links: Obviously, this helps you to analyze the conversion rates through emails.

 - Using bullets: Long paragraphs of text in an email often do not get read because they subconsciously feel fatiguing to the eyes.

 - Always use a CTA (Call-to-Action) button: This is where you embed whatever you want the reader to do after he reads the email.
 Maybe a transaction or a link to a webpage for detailed information etc.

 - Don’t forget the mobile experience: It’s the user’s prerogative to view your content on a device of their choice, so you have to take care of both desktop and mobile experience.

-Replace spammy words like ‘discount’ with ‘waiver’, and replace ‘chance’ with ‘opportunity’.
+Replace spammy words like ‘discount’ with ‘waiver’ and ‘chance’ with ‘opportunity.’
 There are bots that detect them and rank down your emails.
 This is an email ethic that even novice marketers should be aware of.

 Chirayu believes that going forward, we will continue to see email automation tools become even more useful, offering email marketers more ways to creatively use them.
 We can expect to see more integration with apps and products, allowing marketers to send emails based on not only in-app behavior but also other interactions.
 We’ll also see an ever-expanding list of triggers, allowing us to send targeted messages based on all sorts of details, completely customized to the individual user and giving greater context to our messages.

 Until now, most marketers have been using low-scale automation across the most lucrative customer touch-points and experiences.
 Examples include cart abandonment emails and welcome messages.
 But that will change with the onset of a strong and flexible AI in this field.